 General Information:

-European polecats - previously referred to as a 'foul mart' due to their unpleasant scent - are considered to be the ancestor to the domestic ferret.
+European polecats - previously referred to as a 'foul mart' due to their unpleasant scent - are considered to be the ancestor to the domestic ferret, but this is still up for debate to some.
 They're from the same family (mustelids) and also have a very similar appearance to some ferret coat varieties.
+Appearance may vary slightly depending on the subspecies.

-Husbandry for the European polecat and hybrids is similar to ferret cousin's, but they do often present with more problematic or fiesty behaviour (not always, but frequently) as they're far more difficult to tame.
 In our experience, their bite (which most aren't afraid to use) packs a powerful punch (baring in mind they technically have larger teeth than minks) and they're most certainly not a pet for the faint-hearted.
-This is because ferrets have thousands of years of domestication on their side, whereas polecats have a lot less.
+Ferrets have thousands of years of domestication on their side, whereas polecats have a lot less.
 We consider our relationships with our hybrids/polecats a relationship of both love and respect.
 Everything must be on their terms and anything else, you will need to adapt to work around their individual behaviour.
+If you're considering an EU polecat as a pet, it is vital you work with them whilst they're younger.

 Care: